18F/tock/docs/dependency-management.md

 ## JavaScript

+### Production

+Tock uses Django's staticfiles functionality to serve frontend dependencies in production.

+Updates for dependencies must be committed directly to this repository in `tock/tock/static`

+### Development/Testing
-Tock uses [npm] to manage JavaScript dependencies.
+Tock uses [npm] to manage development/testing JavaScript dependencies.

 Update dependencies locally with the following: